Exploitation of Renewable Energy Resources

 b) Changing policy frameworks

-c) Modernizing traditional energy systems
+c) Modernising traditional energy systems

-d) Utilizing renewable energy exclusively
+d) Utilising renewable energy exclusively

 c)